 When I was working at a French group home, I recall jumping up to clear the table and do the dishes after a meal with the residents at “La Garenne”, our beach home on the English Channel.
 Abandoning 30 dinner guests to scrub pans was taken to be rude, not helpful.
 Kitchen duty was a conspicuous price to pay for a minute to myself.
 We were expected to linger.

 A trip to Missoula presented another “Don’t Miss a Moment” lesson.
 I was joining my friend Chris for his college reunion and was late meeting him for our departure from his Newcastle home.
 Construction in the southern Black Hills jammed me up for almost an hour on a dirt road with a lost New Yorker who had never seen a buffalo; at the age of 30, he had never left Manhattan until then.
-Over the apology I offered upon my arrival, Chris popped a TV dinner in the oven and offered me something to drink.
-After a bite, we took Barley, a golden retriever that had the face of a person and the manners of an Oxford graduate, to the sitter who was a talker.
-Bob paid no mind to time as he launched another subject.
-The composed Barley politely listened without comment as the three of us talked about nothing in particular and kicked rocks in the driveway.
+Over the apology I offered upon my arrival, Chris popped a TV dinner – one for each of us – in the oven and offered me something to drink.
+After a leisurely bite, we took his golden retriever to the sitter.
+Bob obliviously launched one subject after another as we kicked rocks in the driveway and the dog politely listened without comment.
 Somehow, after securing our bikes to the top of the car, we finally set out only to stop but fifty miles down the road where Chris insisted that we get a “real milkshake” from an “authentic soda fountain”.
 He acted like I was a refugee who had never seen ice cream before.
 As dusk came and went, we opted to sit at the counter instead of enjoying our frosty treat like normal people – in a speeding car.
 It turns out that “making time” is overrated.

 I don’t always fail.